Asphyx

-Asphyx is a Dutch death metal band formed by Bob Bagchus and Tony Brookhuis in Overijssel, Netherlands, in 1987.
+Asphyx is a Dutch death metal band formed in Oldenzaal, Overijssel in 1987 by Bob Bagchus and Tony Brookhuis.
+Since 2014, no original members are still in the band.
+Vocalist Martin van Drunen is the only current and long-term member that appeared on their debut album.

 History

 The band was formed in 1987 by Bob Bagchus and Tony Brookhuis.
 Joost was picked up for vocals and bass, but was replaced by Chuck Colli after the release of the first demo Carnage Remains.
 This line-up released the Enter the Domain demo after, which Eric Daniels was found as a second guitarist.
 In March 1989, Colli was replaced by Theo Loomans and the band recorded the Crush the Cenotaph demo.
 Brookhuis then left the band and the remaining three recorded Embrace the Death, an album which was never released because of label problems.

 After leaving Pestilence in the early 1990s, Martin van Drunen joined Asphyx and the band signed to Century Media Records.
 After the release of their first album, The Rack, they went on a European tour with Entombed, followed by a tour with Bolt Thrower and Benediction in 1992.
 Shortly after the recording of the second album, Last One on Earth, van Drunen left the band, to be replaced by Ron van der Pol.
 Eventually Bagchus left the band as well and was replaced by Sander van Hoof.

-In 1994, the band released its third, self-titled album, but broke up shortly afterward.
+In 1994 the band released its third, self-titled album, disbanding shortly afterward.
 In 1995, Loomans and Bagchus reformed Asphyx and recorded God Cries.
-Around the same time, the Embrace the Death album, recorded in 1990, was released.
-Nevertheless, the band split up again after the release.
-In 1998, Loomans died when a train hit his car.
-The circumstances suggest it was an act of suicide.
-Some time later, Soulburn was founded by Bagchus and Daniels and, together with Pentacle singer and bass guitarist Wannes Gubbels, they recorded Feeding on Angels.
+Around the same time, the album Embrace the Death (which was recorded in 1990) was released, and the band broke up again.
+In 1998, Loomans died unexpectedly after a train struck his car (with circumstances suggesting an act of suicide).
+Later, Soulburn was founded by Bagchus and Daniels, in collaboration with Pentacle singer and bassist Wannes Gubbels.
+The group recorded and released Feeding on Angels.
 In 1999, they renamed the project Asphyx and recorded the On the Wings of Inferno album with the same line up.
 However, Asphyx disbanded again in 2000.